BenMactavsin/Roblox-Luau-Global-Extractor/README.md

 # Roblox Luau Global Variable Fetcher

-A barebone implementation of searching ASCII strings in Roblox Studio executable to create a list of possible Luau globals.
+A barebone implementation of searching ASCII strings in Roblox Studio executable to create a list of possible built-in Luau globals.

 # Why does this exist?